tthcodes/Mastermind/README.md

 - [x] Generation of random sequence to use as the answer from random API.
 - [x] Ability for the player to submit guesses.
 - [x] Proper comparison between player guess and generated answer.
-- [x] Database and request logic for account creation, login, updating, and deletion.
 - [x] Logic to end game based on player guess count or if the guess is correct.
+- [x] Display feedback to player to provide clues as to how close their guess was.
+- [x] Provide a history log of previous guesses for the current game.
+- [x] Database connection and request logic for account creation, login, updating, and deletion.

 ## Stretch Features 🏇
 - [x] Changing the displayed game over the page depending on win or loss.
+- [x] Requiring age verification before sign-up (to reduce risk management in data collection).
-- [x] Keeping and updating of user score if logged in.
+- [x] Keeping record and updating of user score for players that are logged in.
+- [x] Password hashing on account creation or changes to account password for increased data security.
 - [x] Authentication of HTTP requests that manipulate user data by protecting routes.
 - [x] Settings page to change game parameters.
 - [x] Session creation to persist user data and logged-in status.
 - [x] Production mode (build, start) vs. Development mode (dev).
 - [x] API traffic control (Rate limiting).
 - [x] Testing using Jest to increase codebase reliability.
-- [x] CORS configuration.
+- [x] CORS configuration for increased security.
-- [x] Sanitation of client data inputs to protect against malicious data injection.
+- [x] Sanitation of player inputs on the backend to protect against malicious client-side data injection.
 - [ ] Leaderboard
 - [ ] Have player settings saved to session data or database if logged in.
 (Not just game state)
 - [ ] Deployment to global site.